amritkarki001/PRODIGY_WD_2/README.md

 ## Description

 This project is a web-based stopwatch.
-It provides date and real-time clock information and allows users to start, stop, reset the stopwatch.
+It allows users to start, stop, reset the stopwatch.

 ## Features

-- Real-time Clock Display
 - Stopwatch Functionality

 ## Technologies Used